Edinburgh festivals bat eyes at London Olympic fans

 Officials of the rambunctious Fringe Festival said they also have been looking to attract Olympic visitors "north of the border" to take in the Fringe, which last summer hosted more than 21,000 performers from around the world in search of fame and fortune.

-The Fringe is regarded as the world's biggest annual showcase for new talent in theatre, comedy, song, dance and music and is the Mecca for street performers around the globe.
+The Fringe is regarded as the world's biggest annual showcase for new talent in theater, comedy, song, dance and music and is the Mecca for street performers around the globe.

 The three-week performance of the tattoo on the esplanade of the castle overlooking the city of Edinburgh opens on August 3 with its programme of military music, including the pipes and drums of the highland battalions, military displays, dance and song.